wo-language/wo/justifications.md

   1. Was fine in practice
   2. To replace a prevented feature

-They don't go too far into depth on what exactly makes something readable or not, but I'm going to painstakingly analyze it for each feature.
+They don't go too far into depth on what exactly makes something readable or not, but I'm going to analyze it for each syntactical design feature.

+### Why modularity

+I am considering making different language features **modular**.
+That is, they can be enabled or disabled either through a compiler flag, in the module file, or with some file header.

+This isn't the newest idea, as languages all have versions one can choose of their liking.
+Rust has that capability with something like `#![allow(unused)]` which allows unused variables in the entire file.

+If someone just likes only the interface syntax, and that's all they want, then they can still use Wo in that way without dealing with the parts they don't like.

+For example, enforcing the type before the variable name is universally disagreed on, so this could just be an additional option, not the Wo default.
+If a feature isn't restrictive, then it doesn't need a flag.

+That means there are these types of features: Those enforced without an option which are naturally optional, those that are on by default, those that are off by default.
+Experimental or "very indifferent" ones would be the ones that are disabled by default.

 ## Conventions